Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/test-driven-development/_index.md

 **Syntax errors**

 These are the easiest errors to deal with because your console will usually tell you right away if there is a syntax error.
 A syntax error occurs when you don’t follow the rules of your programming language.
-If you make a mistake in how you type a variable or function name (especially a function built in to JavaScript), then the program will end and the console will throw an error message
+If you make a mistake in how you type a variable or function name (especially a function built into JavaScript), then the program will end and the console will throw an error message

 **Semantic errors**

 If there is a semantic error in your program, it will run successfully in the sense that the computer will not generate any error messages.
 However, your program will not do the right thing.
 It will do something else.
 Specifically, it will do what you told it to do.
 The problem is that the program you wrote is not the program you wanted to write.
 The meaning of the program (its semantics) is wrong.
-Identifying semantic errors can be tricky because it requires you to work backward by looking at the output of the program and trying to figure out what it is doing.
+Identifying semantic errors can be tricky because it requires you to work backwards by looking at the output of the program and trying to figure out what it is doing.

 **Logic errors**